gitter-badger/CLOUD-ATLAS/README.md

 # THIS IS A HARDFORK OF PWA BUILDER
 (now React and Material UI - dropping the original lit and FAST libraries)

-PWA Builder is an awesome project of a handful Microsoft developers providing a great entree for building a PWA.
+PWA Builder is an awesome project, a collaboration of a handful Microsoft and Google developers, providing a great entree for building a PWA.

-You can check anytime how many PWA Points your actual app/page has on (https://www.pwabuilder.com/)
+You can check anytime how many PWA points your actual app/page has on (https://www.pwabuilder.com/)

-+ Twitter PWA 94 point
++ Twitter PWA 190 point
-+ PWA-SPA-LOGIN-MAINSCREEN-MENU-Starter-Kit 87 points
++ Google Maps PWA has now 180 points
-+ Google Map's PWA 83 points
++ PWA-SPA-LOGIN-MAINSCREEN-MENU-Starter-Kit (this repository) 130 points (pwabuilder shows you how to improve this score)

 ...so this is a good repository to start with.